What Is Boondocking?

 A nearby ranger station can usually help as well.
 The rangers are there to help you.

-There is so much to know about boondocking and overnight parking.
+There is so much to know about what is boondocking and overnight parking.
 For more in-depth information on how to do off the grid camping, check out our guide on how to start boondocking.

 Going boondocking without knowing a thing can turn into a nightmare.
 So educate yourself before you go!